gstoyano/target-dev.en/help/dev/implement/client-side/atjs/atjs-functions/targetglobalsettings.md

   Server-side only is the default decisioning method that is set out of the box when at.js 2.5+ is implemented and deployed on your web properties.

   Using server-side only as the default configuration means that all decisions are made on the Target edge network, which involves a blocking server call.
-This approach can introduce incremental latency, but it also provides significant benefits, such as giving you the ability to apply Target’s machine-learning capabilities that include [Recommendations](https://experienceleague.adobe.com/docs/target/using/recommendations/recommendations.html), [Automated Personalization](https://experienceleague.adobe.com/docs/target/using/activities/automated-personalization/automated-personalization.html) (AP), and [Auto-Target](https://experienceleague.adobe.com/docs/target/using/activities/auto-target/auto-target-to-optimize.html) activities.
+This approach can introduce incremental latency, but it also provides significant benefits, such as giving you the ability to apply Target's machine-learning capabilities that include [Recommendations](https://experienceleague.adobe.com/docs/target/using/recommendations/recommendations.html), [Automated Personalization](https://experienceleague.adobe.com/docs/target/using/activities/automated-personalization/automated-personalization.html) (AP), and [Auto-Target](https://experienceleague.adobe.com/docs/target/using/activities/auto-target/auto-target-to-optimize.html) activities.

-  Furthermore, enhancing your personalized experiences by using Target’s user profile, which is persisted across sessions and channels, can provide powerful outcomes for your business.
+  Furthermore, enhancing your personalized experiences by using Target's user profile, which is persisted across sessions and channels, can provide powerful outcomes for your business.

   Lastly, server-side only lets you use the Adobe Experience Cloud and fine-tune audiences that can be targeted against through Audience Manager and Adobe Analytics segments.